AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

 [methods](https://pyts.readthedocs.io/en/stable/modules/image.html) to
 convert time series into images, which can then be classified with image classification models.
 We’ll convert our sequences into recurrence
-plots: Black-and-white images that represent the distances between each time step in the sequence (called trajectories).
+plots: Black-and-white images that represent the pairwise distances between each time step in the sequence (called trajectories).

 - For each sequence, we’ll end up with a 28 x 28 matrix of distances for each of the 8 variables.